radiantlogic-v8/documentation-new/documentation/web-services-api-guide/04-scim.md

 ## SCIM Overview

 The System for Cross-domain Identity Management (SCIM) specification automates user identity management between identity domains.
-This chapter describes the configuration of the RadiantOne SCIM service.
+This document describes the configuration of the RadiantOne SCIM service.
 The RadiantOne service supports SCIMv2.

 ## Configuration